vtex/toolbelt/docs/commands.md

   -h, --help     show CLI help
   -v, --verbose  Show debug level logs
-  --trace        Ensure all requests to VTEX IO are traced
+  --trace        Ensure all requests to VTEX IO are traced --display-name Add the project name to the tag and release commit

 EXAMPLES
   vtex release